anampc/anampc.github.io/_posts/2024-01-12-Pocillopora_notebook.md

 ---

+* 2024-03-29: A section of colony P.Cla 850, about 1” in diameter has started to slough, likely due to cold exposure in transit.
+The colony was moved to a separate vessel and bathed to remove dead tissue before being returned to the raceway (AB)

+---

+* 2024-04-01
-* 2024-04-01: Colony P.cla 855 was fragged since it continued to lose tissue on the margins of the cold spot.
+    - Colony P.cla 855 was fragged since it continued to lose tissue on the margins of the cold spot.
 Fragments moved to quarantine in the glass tanks (Ben and Anthony)
+    - Colony Pocillopora 899 has TL in three branches.
+Those branches were removed (AB)

 ---